mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter5.md

 <div class="exercise-end"></div>

 Nice work.
-Adding remote APIs to yoru mobile apps isn't too difficult.
-Normally, we wouldn't go through the trouble of adding live data to a prototype app, but we just coudln't resist.
+Adding remote APIs to your mobile apps isn't too difficult.
+Normally, we wouldn't go through the trouble of adding live data to a prototype app, but we just couldn't resist.

 In the next chapter, you'll finish the SpaceX app by adding a launch details page.